merge/skulls/x230/README.md

 	cd tarball_extracted

-And finally unlock the 8M chip by using the included script (be patient):
+And finally unlock the 8M chip by using the included script (be patient).
+Again, this doesn't replace much; it reads the original, unlocks and flashes back:

 	sudo ./flashrom_rpi_bottom_unlock.sh -m -c <chipname> -k <backup.bin>